 § Learn about the condition of the illness before you visit.

-§ If you arrive and the door is closed, check at the nurse’s station if it is alright to go in.
+§ If you arrive and the door is closed, check at the nurse’s station if it is okay to go in.

 § If the person is sleeping, ask the nurse whether she should be woken up or just leave a note and visit again another time.